Jennifer Cody Epstein: Life

 Her second novel, The Gods of Heavenly Punishment, is a fictional work exploring America's 1945 firebombing of Tokyo from both Japanese and American perspectives, but especially from that of young Yoshi Kobayashi.
 In the book, Yoshi has to struggle with the destruction of her city, life, love and secrets.
 This novel was a work of fiction that allowed Epstein to return to her fascination with Japan, where she had been first an exchange student, then a journalist.

 Her third novel, Wunderland, was inspired by actual events.
 It is set in Nazi Germany, postwar Germany and 1980's New York City, told through the lens of two close childhood friends torn apart by World War II.
+It was roughly inspired by Melita Maschmann's 1963 memoir "Account Rendered," in which Maschmann details her girlhood infatuation with National Socialism, and her devastating betrayal of a close friend who was Jewish.

+Epstein's fourth novel, The Madwomen of Paris, is set in the Salpêtrière asylum during Paris's turn-of-the-century hysteria "epidemic."
+Praised as "beautifully crafted" and "a haunting narrative that showcases Epstein at her best" by Publishers Weekly, and "a fascinating look back at a condition with modern-day resonance" by Science Magazine, the book explores the treatment and public presentation of Salpêtrière hysterics, as well as the hypnosis and research performed upon them by the pioneering neurologist Jean-Martin Charcot and the medical luminaries—including Sigmund Freud, Josef Babinski and Georges Gilles de la Tourette—who studied under him.
+It was a finalist for the Edgar Award for Best Novel in 2024.